omniedgeio/app-release/README.md

 **Notice**:
 By using this server to install OmniEdge, you acknowledge that you have read and accepted [OmniEdge's TOS](https://omniedge.io/terms).

-Packages are available for the following operating systems:
+OmniEdge are compatible with the following operating systems:

 | Operating Systems  | OS Distribution |
 | :---    | :---:   |